Telling the Uncompromising Truth about Black History

-The Museum’s mission is to stimulate an interest in African American history by revealing the little-known, often neglected facts of history; use great leaders as role models for youth; improve race relations by dispelling myths of racial inferiority and superiority; support and work with community groups, schools, and other organizations to provide opportunities for youth to pursue careers in the museum industry; and promote economic development in the East North Avenue corridor.
+The Museum’s mission is to stimulate an interest in African American history by revealing the little-known, often neglected facts of history; using great leaders as role models for youth; improving race relations by dispelling myths of racial inferiority and superiority; supporting and working with community groups, schools, and other organizations to provide opportunities for youth to pursue careers in the museum industry; and promoting economic development in the East North Avenue corridor.

 We depend on donations to continue operating and expanding our many exhibits, events, and programs.
 Please help us continue to enhance and enrich the lives of our visitors, children, and community.